dcsimpson01/personal-website/content/authors/admin/_index.md

   url: https://www.columbia.edu

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: My research interests include Congressional politics, fiscal federalism and institutional inequity.

 # Interests to show in About widget
 interests: